Among the cruise capital of the world is Florida's underrated cruise port that usually has the cheapest prices

 How to get from Orlando to Port Canaveral | Royal Caribbean Blog

 Royal Caribbean offers shuttle service from the airport to the port (and vice versa), for an extra fee.
-There are also outside vendors who offer shuttle service such as Infinity Transportation.
+There are also outside vendors who offer shuttle services such as Infinity Transportation.

-Since the airport is located so close to the port, I recommend utilizing a rideshare or taxi service over a shuttle.
-Not only will prices typically be lower, you also won’t have to wait on a shuttle to fill up before being able to leave.
+Since the airport is located so close to the port, we recommend utilizing a rideshare or taxi service over a shuttle.
+Not only will prices typically be lower, you also won’t have to wait for a shuttle to fill up before being able to leave.

 Parking at Port Tampa Bay